 This technique works well for assessing priorities across multiple agendas and departments (depending on which stakeholders attend) and provides a good high-level of all priorities.

-It also gives every stakeholder chance to share their priorities, but all content is then assessed with wider business goals and needs in mind.
+It also gives every stakeholder a chance to share their priorities, but all content is then assessed with wider business goals and needs in mind.
 Having an interactive task may increase engagement from stakeholders too.

 The MoSCoW Method